 It’s as if McGruff the Crime Dog snuck into our basement, enlisted an army of cellar rats to eat up all of our cheese, and then burned the house down when we finally locked him out – instead of just knocking on the front door to tell us the window was open.

-The worst part is that all of this took place inside the USA so both parties are subject the following law.
+The worst part is that all of this took place inside the USA so both parties are subject the following law, to prevent your business from these attacks cyber security support New Jersey can give you advice.

 Denial of service attacks are illegal in the US under 12 different statutes, including the Economic Espionage Act and the Computer Fraud and Abuse Act.